 How to Reduce Estrogen Dominance Naturally

 If you are wondering if I am going to do anything other than add DIM to my regimen the answer is yes!
 I won’t go into everything in this blog post, but if you are interested in hearing more of what I do please be sure to subscribe to my newsletter at the bottom of this blog post.
 In the meantime, here are a few additional things I am going to start doing:

-- To help my body manage stress, I am going to consistently take an adaptagen supplement daily.
-(Amare Mood+ is a good one.
-You can read more about how the ingredients in this supplement work HERE.)
+#1: To help my body manage stress, I am going to consistently take an adaptagen supplement daily.

 I will keep you all posted!
 In the meantime, if you have any recommended resources, personal stories or anything else related to estrogen balancing supplements, perimenopause or female hormonal health please leave a comment and tell me all about it!
 This is definitely a subject I have a newfound interest in 😉